jmcclin2/up2axisjoystick/README.md

   x7, y7      |   0xD554 (54,612d)    |
   x8, y8      |   0xFFFE (65,534d)    |

 The x and y states are determined independently depending on which zone the coordinates lie between when measured.
 States corresponding to x will be LOW/MED/HIGH variants of LEFT and RIGHT.
 States corresponding to y will be LOW/MED/HIGH variants of UP and DOWN.
 When the x,y coordinates lie in the dead zone the CENTERED state is returned.
+The LOW/MED/HIGH zones can be thought of as three ranges of joystick deflection.
+LOW represents a joystick delfected just beyond the dead zone of center.
+MED represents a joystick deflected approximately half way through its available travel.
+HI represents a joystick deflected approximately full travel.

 * Zone 3
   * If x1 <= x_measured < x2 then ```SS_LEFT_HI``` stick state is returned